 Both of these two condition apply if you sell assets that you lent to the business:

-The method you use to work out your tax will depend on whether all the gains are eligible for Entrepreneurs’ Relief.
+The method that you use to work out your tax will depend on whether all the gains are eligible for Entrepreneurs’ Relief.

 Note: If you have other gains, the tax you pay on those depends on what Income Tax rates you pay and when you made your gain.